Week

 Fat in Baked Goods.
 High

-cheese, sour cream and chocolate add flavor to recipes but they also add tons
+and chocolate add flavor to recipes but they also

 - Reduce

-of the original amount.
-You may also use some of the fat and oil replacers on
+amount.
+You may also use some of the fat and

 - Substitute